The Role of DevOps Teams in Meeting Sustainability Goals

 3. Incorporate specialized carbon-aware metrics

 Cloud platforms such as AWS, Google Cloud, and Azure already provide native tools to report the carbon footprint of the resources used.
-For other environments, we can incorporate Carbon-Aware SDK to measure the carbon footprint by process, location, and time of the day.
+For other environments, we can incorporate Carbon-Aware SDK(link is external) to measure the carbon footprint by process, location, and time of the day.
 Such insights optimize the combination of the greenest energy sources, at the greenest location, and at the greenest time.

 4. Eliminate redundant tasks